yykamei/merge-branches-managed-on-issue/README.md

           issue-number: 1234 # <== This is the previously created issue's number
 ```

-If you want to avoid predicatable conflicts, put your scripts in `before-merge` and/or `after-merge`.
+If you want to avoid predictable conflicts, put your scripts in `before-merge` and/or `after-merge`.
 This is an example of these parameters.
 This case considers YOUR-PRIVATE-GEM will be always conflicted among developers, so it first changes `Gemfile` and `Gemfile.lock` to the same state before merging, and then it makes the merged branch (`staging`) refer to its namesake of YOUR-PRIVATE-GEM.

 ```yaml
 name: Merge Branches Managed on Issue